Insight. Foresight. Clarity.

-A speaker and author, Cynthia brings clarity, approachability, and ease to helping people and organizations can understand their situations, and sharpen their perspectives and practices.
+A speaker and author, Cynthia brings clarity, approachability, and ease to helping people and organizations can understand their circumstances, and sharpen their perspectives and practices.
 She speaks at events for leading companies and associations like Strategic and Competitive Intelligence Professionals (SCIP), Special Libraries Association (SLA), Elsevier, Dow Jones, and Information Today.
-She has also appeared in various media, including The New York Times, The Handbook of Information Management (9th ed.), Competitive Intelligence Magazine, Super Searchers on Competitive Intelligence, Information Outlook, The National Law Journal, and The Carnegie Council’s Competitive Ethics series.
+She has also appeared in various media, including The New York Times, The Emerald Handbook of Modern Information Management, Competitive Intelligence Magazine, Super Searchers on Competitive Intelligence, Information Outlook, The National Law Journal, and The Carnegie Council’s Competitive Ethics series.
 She has written books on CI published source and human source research, authored the “In the Know” column for Competitive Intelligence Magazine for many years, and was founding Editor of SLA’s Intelligence Insights.

-Recognized for teaching excellence, Cynthia is a graduate-level instructor at Simmons College’s School of Library and Information Science for over two decades and designed and developed SLA’s Competitive and Decision Intelligence Certificates Program.
-She has defined competencies, advised on and designed curricula, and prepared professionals and students to meet competencies in a range of practice areas.
-Cynthia is a recipient of the Society of Competitive Intelligence Professionals’ 2011 Catalyst Award, and 2012 and 2015 WISE Faculty of the Year, and SLA CI Division’s 2019 Distinguished Service awards.
+Recognized for teaching excellence, Cynthia is a graduate-level instructor at Simmons University’s School of Library and Information Science for over two decades and designed and developed SLA’s Competitive and Decision Intelligence Certificates Program.
+She has defined competencies, advised on and designed curricula, and prepared professionals and students for professional standards in a range of practice areas.
+Cynthia is a recipient of the Society of Competitive Intelligence Professionals’ 2011 Catalyst Award, and 2012, 2015 WISE Faculty of the Year, and SLA CI Division’s 2019 Distinguished Service awards.
 She has also served in various volunteer leadership roles in SCIP, SLA, and other organizations.